Planning-Inspectorate/appeal-planning-decision/packages/common/src/lib/notify/templates/lpaq/v2-lpaq-submitted.md

-We have received your questionnaire for the planning application {{lpaReference}}.
+We have received your questionnaire.

 # Appeal details